-Despite demonstrated clinical and financial advantages, some organizations have not yet adopted digital therapeutics.
-In many cases, it is not an issue of competing priorities, but rather it’s an issue of myths and misconceptions.
+Yet despite the clinical and cost-saving advantages, some organizations have not yet adopted digital therapeutics — including self-insured employers whose claims costs are expected to climb 5.5 percent in 2022.
+In many cases, it is not an issue of competing priorities.
+It is a matter of myths and misconceptions.

-Fact: The cost-to-value of a digital therapeutic that focuses on promoting heart health can potentially save self-insured employers millions in medical claims by reducing spending on avoidable invasive procedures, treatments, and diagnostics.
+Fact: The cost-to-value of digital therapeutics can potentially save self-insured employers millions in medical claims by reducing spending on avoidable invasive procedures, treatments, and diagnostics.

-High blood pressure, or hypertension, is one of the leading risk factors for development of cardiovascular disease and stroke.
-Early detection and management of high BP can be key to catching risk in time and intervening before more serious issues develop.
-Untreated hypertension can come at a high price, including undergoing costly invasive procedures that otherwise could have been avoided.
+Hypertension is one of the most important risk factors for development of cardiovascular disease and other chronic conditions.
+Early detection and management of it can be key to catching risk in time and potentially saving lives.
+Untreated hypertension can come at a high price, including undergoing costly invasive procedures that could have been avoided.

 As for the budgeting concern, many organizations have excess wellness funds.
 Yet benefits leaders may not know that these funds can be used to pay for this type of solution.
 In some cases, digital therapeutics may also be able to be billed through an organization’s health plan as a preventative benefit.

 Fact: It is true that some vendors place the burden on benefits teams to implement a new solution, and figure out how digital therapeutics fits into their ecosystem.
 This can be tedious, costly, and risky.
 But there is another truth to consider: not all digital therapeutics partners are created equal.

 In addition to demonstrating clinical impact with published peer-reviewed studies and financial impact with validated cost savings, leading vendors will:

 - Have a proven track record of success and be able to provide testimonials and case studies from similar industries and populations.

 - Handle all of the implementation and roll-out “heavy lifting,” including enrollment marketing and billing set up.